CTPUG/wafer/README.rst

     pip install south

-South 1.0 fails with python 3, described `in the issue`_.
+South 1.0 fails with python 3, described `in this issue`_.
 To properly support python 3 and Django 1.6, you need to install a patched version.
 The following command should work::